Skip to content

 Template Forms list table with Open Form, Copy URL, and QR actions

-• In the Template Forms section of the sidebar you’ll see all forms for this template.
+• In the Self-service signature forms section of the sidebar you’ll see all forms for this template.

 • For each form you can View (open the form), Edit (change name, description, or max responses), Copy Link, Show QR Code, or Delete.